 Speak to an inspector who you meet in the course of their work in a service.
 They will note your complaint and details and pass this on to be logged by our Contact Centre.

-Complete the online complaints form:
+Complete the online complaints form available through Careinspectorate.com

 How children and young people can get in touch